Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Work from top to bottom.
 Bring needle out at left side, hold thread down with left thumb and insert needle at right side a little above the starting point.
 Bringing needle out on right side, a little below the starting point and with thread below needle. then hold thread down again, insert needle at left side immediately below starting point and bring it out on the left side, the stitch being the same length as before, with thread below needle.
 Repeat

 In the free embroidery version, When double backstitch is worked closed herringbone appears on the wrong side or vice versa.
-Work small backstitches alternately along bottom stitch line and top stitch line.Closed herringbone stitch - click to enlarge
+Work small backstitches alternately along bottom stitch line and top stitch line.Herringbone filling

 A counted thread stitch when used in drawn fabric work, it is best worked on the wrong side and when pulled tightly a raised effect is made.
 In the counted thread version, work first from top to bottom making a diagonal stitches downwards over four intersections, insert needle and bring out two horizontal threads below starting point.
 Continue like this to bottom, then work second row upwards with diagonals in opposite direction.